NicoloToscani/vibration-analysis/README.md

 ## Dataset
 Data was acquired from 3 twin equipment at the same interval time with different operating conditions.

-This graph shows the machine that has failed during operation
+This graph shows the machine that has failed during operation:

 ![dryer_3_down](docs/dryer_3_down.png)